 - Select the virtual SCSI controller you want to attach the disk to and click Next.

 - You should now see your new hard disk in the virtual machine inventory as Mapped Raw LUN.

 - As this virtual machine now has an attached local disk migration, using vMotion is not possible.

 - If you need to remove the local RDM mapping from the virtual machine, just apply the same process you would with a shared storage RDM.
-In the vSphere Client: right-click the virtual machine, click Edit settings, select the RDM disk and choose delete from disk.
-This will not delete the data on the disk, it will only delete the RDM mapping file.
+In the vSphere Client: right-click the virtual machine, click Edit settings, select the RDM disk and then click delete from disk.
+This does not delete the data on the disk, it only deletes the RDM mapping file.

 - Raw Device Mapping option is grayed out (1017704)

 - RDM Filter & MSCS using Egenera, see Allowing VMware ESX 3.5 to use Raw Device Maps (RDM) on Egenera pservers (1014513)

 - Limitations of Raw Device Mapping from the VMware vSphere Online Library